 We discuss forward-looking information related to expected earnings per share ("EPS") excluding the impact of potential future acquisitions, divestitures, restructuring and other unusual items.
-Our 2024 outlook for earnings per share is a non-GAAP financial measure because it excludes unusual items.
+Our 2025 outlook for EPS is a non-GAAP financial measure because it excludes unusual items.
 The Company is not able to reconcile these forward-looking non-GAAP financial measures to their most directly comparable forward-looking GAAP financial measures without unreasonable efforts because the Company is unable to predict with a reasonable degree of certainty the exact timing and impact of such items.
-The unavailable information could have a significant impact on the Company's full year 2024 GAAP financial results.
+The unavailable information could have a significant impact on the Company's full year 2025 GAAP financial results.
 This forward-looking information provides guidance to investors about our EPS expectations excluding these unusual items that we do not believe are reflective of our ongoing operations.